 Many watches come with a manufacturer’s warranty, which, the Federal Trade Commission explains, is a manufacturer's attempt to stand behind their product.
 Warranties have limitations, however, as they do not last forever or cover all types of product failures and repairs.
 In the case of Rolex, for instance, the company's guarantee provides coverage for five years from the date of purchase, not inclusive of wear and tear, loss, theft, or damage.
 And no extended guarantee is available.
 That's why watch owners may want to opt for insurance for greater protection of their investment.

-What Does Watch Insurance Include?
+What Do Watch Insurance Providers Cover?

 What Does Watch Insurance Exclude?